Spsk1313/Blog-Post-Project/readme.md

 The project includes two main files:

 - `index.html`: The HTML file defining the structure of the blog.
-- `style.css`: The CSS file providing styling for a clean and engaging presentation.
+- `app.css`: The CSS file providing styling for a clean and engaging presentation.

 ## Features